micharbet/CLE/README.md

 utilities (scripts like 'cle', 'hlp', etc - some of them are part of different project 'rootils' now) This version worked without 'ssg' however required to be installed on each particular account.
-The setup was done using 'cle' script but still it was necessary step.
+The setup was done using 'cle' script but installation was necessary step.
 Also, changes on those accouts might be unwelcomed by other administrators.
-BTW, in version 2, the current name was introduced as I considered it was bringingmore live into poor, plain command line.
+BTW, in version 2, the current name was introduced as I considered it was bringing more live into poor, plain command line.

  In third version I removed necessity to setup by ingenious way - passing resource file encoded with base64 through a shell variable to the remote system.
+To be honest, I was inspired by 'sshrc' project.
 Result is no setup, no tweaks on remote site and no harm to the current environment!
 Whoa!
-The only what you need is working CLE on your workstation from where you manage the world :-)

-You can always use the same and still customizable environment everywhere.
+The only thing you need is working CLE on your workstation from where you manage the world :-) Everywhere you go use the same and still customizable environment.

-Incorporating `ssg`, `suu` utilities and `cle` managment function into the sinle file was just a nature evolution that enhanced word 'Live': the `clerc` resourcefile now contains a mechanism of multiplication it's own DNA [1]
+Incorporating `ssg`, `su*` wrappers together with `cle` managment function into one single resource file was just a nature evolution that gave the word 'Live': its true meaning -- the `clerc` now contains a mechanism of multiplication it's own DNA [1].

-[1] CLE is not a virus :-) Everything, all the spreading is done in controlled way and you, the user is the one who know what you're doing.
+[1] CLE is not a virus :-) It doesn't run itself on any host.
+Everything is under user's (your) control and responsibilty.
+All the spreading is initiated and driven by user who must know what he's doing.
+Feel free to inspect the source code.